 If you are looking for another softwood to carve with, aspen would probably be a perfect fit.
 Aspen is very soft has a Janka rating even softer than basswood.
 This wood has a straight and fine-grained wood that doesn’t split easily.
 You need to keep an eye on your blades while carving aspen because it tends to fuzz a bit if you use blunt blades.
 Aspen has a light color, so if you are looking for a darker wood, then you may have to go in for mahogany or walnut.
 It is readily available all over the United States.

 You can find wood in a variety of colors and textures.
-Whether you use it to make furniture, use it on construction sites or for carving, the wood may vary.
+Whether you use it to make furniture or for carving, the wood may vary.
 Different types of wood behave differently in various applications.
 Hence, it would help if you know how the wood will be used.
 Wood that is suitable for one application may not serve well for another purpose.

 With carving, if you are a beginner, it is best to start out with the softest woods like basswood, butternut, or balsa.
 Of course, if you are going to be making carved furniture, then you should use harder wood like oak.
 By the time you start working on sculptural furniture, you should be quite accomplished in wood carving.
 Keep trying out carving with different types of wood to discover the best types of wood for carving.